Skip to main content

 • monetization

-The monetization strategy of the game, published by Outright Games, is viewed with skepticism due to the prevalence of licensed content aimed at children, which often leads to perceptions of cash grabs.
-However, reviewers note that the game offers more substance than typical licensed titles, suggesting that Outright Games strives to create genuine gaming experiences rather than merely capitalizing on children's IPs.
+The monetization strategy of the game, published by Outright Games, is viewed with skepticism due to the company's history of releasing licensed content aimed at children, which often raises concerns about cash grabs.
+However, reviewers note that this game stands out as a more genuine effort, offering a better experience than many other licensed titles, particularly those from Disney.
+Overall, while there are concerns about the monetization approach, the game is perceived as having more substance than typical cash grabs in the genre.

 • “The game has a few strikes going against it, the first of which is the publisher Outright Games.
 They’ve been releasing a lot of licensed games, most of which are based around children’s IPs, and generally licensed content aimed at children tends to be cash grabs.”

 • “They are aimed at children and do tend to wade around the shallow end of the gaming pool.
-The games certainly have merit and aren’t what I’d consider cash grabs, certainly head and shoulders above most of the Disney-released games on Steam.”
+While the games certainly have merit and aren’t what I’d consider cash grabs, they still feel like they are designed to maximize profit rather than provide a rich gaming experience.”

-• “Outright does tend to try and make their games 'games' rather than cash grabs.”
+• “Outright does tend to try and make their games 'games' rather than cash grabs, but the overall monetization strategy still leaves much to be desired.”

 • optimization